hyrious/marshal/README.md

 if (typeof a === "string") do_something(a);
 ```

+Or you can use `options.string` to control the behavior, see [options.string](./docs/api.md#optionsstring-utf8--binary).

 #### Symbols

 You can use `Symbol.keyFor(sym)` in JavaScript to get the symbol name in string.